babyakja/GA_capstone_project/README.md

 __3. Collect lyrics__
   - Once a full list of of Kanye's song was made, I could pass the list into a function I built to collect the lyrics from Orion Apiseed.
 After starting extracting, it became quite clear there was an issue since I was getting quite a bit of 404's.
 What was occuring was a mismatch in song title with what was available in the Orion API.
 This was either due to __A)__ slight variation in the song title between Orion and Spotify or __B)__ Orion not having the song in their API.

-  3a.
-Fill in missing songs
+  _3a.
+Fill in missing songs_

+  -  There was a total of 29 songs that were not able to collect lyrics for using the Orion API.
+In order to fill in the gaps, I decide not to use an API and instead rely on scraping the Genius lyric site using Beautiful Soup.
+Understand source.
+Text cleaning.
+Extraxt data.

+_Explore the Data_

+> __128__ Unique Songs | __14__ Albums

 1. Prep text into corpus
   - stop words (preloaded and custom)
   - stemming

-1. Vectorize words for use in model
+2. Vectorize words for use in model
   - _Count Vectorizer_ Count Frequency
   - _TFIDF Vectorizer_ Term Frequency times inverse document frequency (TFIDF)

 ## Models

+_ Model the Data using Unsupervised Learning_

 - Topic Modeling using Latent Dirichlet Allocation (LDA) and non-negative matrix factorization (NMF)
   - evaluation convergence
 - Word 2 Vec for word grouping
 ## Analysis

+_Evaluate the Data_

 - Change